-He says you can, too, and he’s going to share his tips during a free teleseminar tomorrow—Thursday, April 10—at 2 and 7 p.m.
-Eastern Time.
-It’s called “How to Get Major Companies And Nonprofits To Sponsor The Promotion of Your Book, Product or Service.”
+Join Steve Harrison as he interviews Brendon during a free teleseminar at your choice of times—2 or 7 p.m.
+Eastern—on Thursday, April 9, 2015.
+You’ll learn “How to Get Major Companies And Nonprofits To Sponsor The Promotion of Your Book, Product or Service.”
 Register here.

-Burchard says there are nine things that major sponsors can help you promote to millions of people, while also paying for your PR campaign (PR people and publicists, share these with your clients):
+Burchard says there are nine things that major sponsors can help you promote to millions of people, while also paying for your PR campaign.

 1. Live events.